 As a performer, Mr. Howard has performed with the Madison Scouts Drum and Bugle Corps, the Austin Symphony Orchestra, the Austin Lyric Opera and several bands around the Austin/San Antonio area.
 Mr. Howard graduated from Texas State University in San Marcos, Suma Cum Laude, with a Bachelor's Degree in Music Education.
 He lives in Cedar Park with his wife Amber, his daughter, Madison and his son, Justin.

-Anna Rodriguez is serving her thirteenth year as a band director in Austin, Texas.
-She currently teaches at Westlake High School in the Eanes Independent School District where she instructs the Chaparral Marching Band, directs the Symphonic Winds, assists with the orchestra and teaches beginning guitar.
-Prior to Westlake, Ms. Rodriguez taught at Connally High School in Pflugerville I.S.D., where she contributed to eleven years of musical excellence in both marching and concert band.
-Ms. Rodriguez continues her passion for working with young musicians and leaders teaching at SASI drum major and leadership camps, an organization of which she has been a staff member since 2006, and beginning this summer, the Peer Teaching Program at the Music for All Summer Symposium.
+Anna Rodriguez is an Assistant Band Director at Westlake High School in Austin, Texas.
+Ms. Rodriguez instructs the Chaparral Marching Band, directs the Symphonic Winds, assists with the Symphony Orchestra, and teaches beginning guitar classes.
+Prior to Westlake, Ms. Rodriguez contributed to eleven years of musical excellence in both marching band and concert band at Connally High School in Austin.
+Ms. Rodriguez's passion for working with young musicians and leaders extends into the summers with SASI- The Leadership People, an organization of which she has been a staff member since 2006.
+She is also a Music for All faculty member of the Peer Teaching Program at the annual Music for All Summer Symposium.

-Ms. Rodriguez received her Master’s in Conducting with Dr. Sarah McKoin at Texas Tech University, and her Bachelor’s in Music Education from Texas State University where she studied conducting with John Stansberry, and was a proud member of the Bobcat Marching Band, under the direction of Jim Hudson.
+Ms. Rodriguez received her Master's in Conducting with Dr. Sarah McKoin at Texas Tech University, and her Bachelor's in Music Education from Texas State University.

 Born and raised in Klein, Texas, Christopher Yee received his bachelor’s degree in music education from Ithaca College in Ithaca, New York where he studied trumpet with Frank Campos.
 Upon graduation in 2005, he began teaching middle school band in Austin, Texas as an associate band director at Canyon Ridge Middle School and has been the Director of Bands at its newly-formed sister school, Four Points Middle School, since 2010.
 The Four Points Middle School Wind Ensemble, under Mr. Yee’s leadership, was invited to perform at the 2015 Midwest International Band and Orchestra Clinic in Chicago, Illinois.